fernando-nishino/SQLServer.SearchWordinDB/README.md

 # TSQL.SearchWordinDB
-Search words in all database objects
+Search words in all database objects (SQL Server)